Manicoré warbling antbird: Distribution and habitat

 The Manicore warbling antbird is found in a limited area of central Amazonian Brazil where southeastern Amazonas, northern Rondônia, and northwestern Mato Grosso meet.
 It occurs along the right bank of the Rio Madeira, between the rios Aripuanã and Ji-Paraná, and along the left bank of the Rio Roosevelt.
 The species inhabits terra firme forest.
 It favors the understorey of the forest edges and within the forest along watercourses and at gaps caused by fallen trees.

 Behavior

 Movement

 The Manicore warbling antbird is believed to be a year-round resident throughout its range.

 Feeding

 The Manicore warbling antbird's diet and foraging behavior are not known in detail, but it does feed on insects.
 Pairs forage together and sometimes join mixed-species feeding flocks that pass through their territory.
-The species' diet and other behavior are assumed to be very similar to those of H. cantator, which see here.
+Its diet and other behavior are assumed to be similar to those of H. cantator.

 Breeding

 Nothing is known about the Manicore warbling antbird's breeding biology.